ISFCR-Club/ctf-writeups/2023/vishwactf/README.md

 ### Mascot

-For this challenge, we had to navigate to the given web page to seemingly play a tic-tac-toe game, but upon inspection of the webpage, it was possible to locate exposed .git links which led us to the repository housing the code for the website.
-This repository also contained a markdown file containing the flag: `VishwaCTF{0ctOc@t_Ma5c0t}`
+For this challenge, we had to navigate to the given web page to play a tic-tac-toe game, but upon inspection of the webpage, it was possible to locate exposed .git links which led us to the repository housing the code for the website.
+This repository also contained a markdown file with the flag: `VishwaCTF{0ctOc@t_Ma5c0t}`